dwhr-pi/Zenbot-Deutsch/docs/installation/Schnell Installation.md

 BotFather, [31.03.21 22:17]
 Done!
 Congratulations on your new bot.
 You will find it at t.me/Test.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
 By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
 Just make sure the bot is fully operational before you do this.

-Use this token to access the HTTP API:
+Use this token to access the HTTP API: Dieser Apikey Token wurde geändert.
 171055457:ZZDwI_uGhi-jgEosQe1mba8GFDd54UbUssg
 Keep your token secure and store it safely, it can be used by anyone to control your bot.